 - They are likely to live or continue to live in Australia and maintain a close relationship with Australia if they were to become an Australian citizen.

 General residence requirements

-The Australian citizenship test was created to ensure applicants have competent knowledge of Australia and the underlying rights and duties of being an Australian citizen.
+The Australian citizenship test was created to ensure applicants have an adequate knowledge of Australia and the underlying rights and duties of being an Australian citizen.
 The test also gauges how well a person understands English.
 The Department of Home Affairs has a number of resources available to prepare for the citizenship test.

 The Minister for Immigration may refuse an application for citizenship on the following grounds:

-- Your identity cannot be established;
+- The person’s identity cannot be established;

-- You represent a national security risk;
+- The person represents a national security risk;